akshan-main/supplychain/README.md

 ![Image URL](https://github.com/akshan-main/supplychain/blob/main/shipping_performance.jpeg)

+# Prediction Model

-# Also made it possible to Predict for new values if the order has a late delivery risk using model trained on the dataset, using Random Forest Classifier.
+Also made it possible to Predict for new values if the order has a late delivery risk using model trained on the dataset, using Random Forest Classifier.
 It has accuracy of about 98%